mroberts1/9dream/about.md

 {% endmarginnote %}
 This site is a probably futile attempt to gather together my various published and (mostly) unpublished writings on global popular music over the past couple of decades.

-My thinking about this subject has been shaped by many sources, but I’ve been particularly indebted to Will Straw’s writings on music scenes; Shuhei Hosokawa’s concept of “soy sauce music”; Josh Kun’s concept of audiotopia; Joanna Demers’ and Mandy-Suzanne Wong’s theorizations of sound objects in electronic music; and my continuing ongoing conversation about global popular music with Hyunjoon Shin.
+My thinking about this subject has been shaped by many sources, but I’ve been particularly indebted to Will Straw’s writings on music scenes; Shuhei Hosokawa’s concept of “soy sauce music”; Josh Kun’s concept of audiotopia; Joanna Demers’ and Mandy-Suzanne Wong’s theorizations of sound objects in electronic music; and my continuing ongoing conversation about global popular music with Yoshitaka Mōri and Hyunjoon Shin.

 {% marginnote margin1 %}
 <br />“[World Music and the Global Cultural Economy](https://www.utpjournals.press/doi/abs/10.3138/diaspora.2.2.229),” in *Diaspora: a Journal of Transnational Studies* 2 (2) (1992): 229-242.